-The behavior treatment plan should indicate if the beneficiary is in a waiver and which waiver the beneficiary is in.
-(This can be determined by checking the MEVS/REVS system.)
-If the child is in a waiver, the treatment plan must include a copy of the Plan Profile Table and the Schedule page from the certified plan of care.
-This can be obtained by contacting the Waiver Support Coordinator.
-Communication should be maintained between the ABA provider and the Waiver Support Coordinator.
+The behavior treatment plan must specify whether the beneficiary is enrolled in a waiver and identify the specific waiver the beneficiary is in.
+(This is information is available by checking the Medicaid Eligibility Verification System (MEVS)//Recipient Eligibility Verification System (REVS) system.)
+If the child is in a waiver, the treatment plan must include a copy of the Plan Profile Table and the Schedule page from the certified plan of care (POC).
+This is obtained by contacting the Waiver Support Coordinator.
+Communication shall be maintained between the ABA provider and the Waiver Support Coordinator.